ripcdoc/virtualmin-domains-expiry-monitor/README.md

 - **Improved Error Handling**:
   - Uses custom error classes (`WebminAuthError`, `WebminServerError`, `WebminConnectionError`) to manage specific errors, helping to differentiate between authentication errors, server errors, and connection issues.
   - Implements persistent error alerts that trigger email notifications when the same error occurs consecutively beyond a defined threshold (`ERROR_ALERT_THRESHOLD`).
 The interval between persistent alerts is configurable with the `ERROR_ALERT_INTERVAL` setting.
+- **Enhanced Logging**:
-- **Logging**: Logs all events, including SSL and domain checks, additions, removals, and errors encountered during execution.
-Log entries are stored in a configurable log file (`webmin_domains.log`) with rotating file handlers to manage log size.
+  - Logs all events, including SSL and domain checks, additions, removals, and errors encountered during execution.
+  - Log entries are stored in a rotating log file (`webmin_domains.log`), which helps manage log size and maintain historical records.
 - **Retry Mechanism for API Calls**: The script includes a retry mechanism that handles temporary network failures.
 It automatically retries failed API calls up to a specified number of attempts (`MAX_RETRIES`) with an exponentially increasing wait time (`RETRY_WAIT`).
+- **Parallel Processing with Dynamic Worker Allocation**: Optimizes concurrent processing of API calls by determining the number of workers dynamically based on available CPU cores, reducing execution time.
 - **Configurable**:
   - Easily configure Webmin server URLs, API credentials, alert thresholds, retry attempts, and more through the `.env` file.
   - Allows customization of alert thresholds for SSL and domain expiration to tailor the notification schedule based on specific needs.
 - **Continuous Execution Option**:
   - Provides the option to switch between single-run and continuous loop modes.
 In continuous loop mode, the script runs indefinitely, checking domain and SSL expiration at regular intervals (`CHECK_INTERVAL`).
+  - To enable continuous mode, uncomment the `continuous_loop()` function call and comment out the `main()` function call in the script.
   - Can be integrated with systemd for automatic startup or set up as a cron job for scheduled execution in single-run mode.
 - **Systemd Service Integration**: Can be configured as a systemd service for continuous monitoring, with automatic restart capabilities and service management through systemd commands.
 - **Cron Job Setup**: Can be run periodically in single-run mode using a cron job, allowing for scheduled execution at specific times.
-- **Dynamic Worker Allocation**: Determines the number of workers dynamically based on available CPU cores, optimizing concurrent processing of API calls and reducing execution time.

 ## Why Use This Script?